qoudri4re/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe -- a script that sets the mode of the hello to -rwxr-x-wx9-John_Doe -- a script that sets the mode of the hello to -rwxr-x-wx
 10-mirror_permissions -- sets the mode of file hello the same as olleh's mode 11-directories_permissions -- a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+12-directories_permissions --a script that creates a dircetory called my_dir with permissions 751 in the working directory